RobertJonez7/flow/README.md

 - `columns`: Denotes to the column headers on top of the graph.
 Send these in the order you want displayed.
 - `data`: Denotes to an object or dictionary of data.
 This is the main meat of the graph and will render how the content is drawn on the screen.

-## Running the Web App
+## Running Flow

-- If this is your first time using the web app, run `npm i`
+- If this is your first time using flow, run `npm i`
 - Run `npm start`, it will then open a new browser.
 - To check to see if the app has connected to your server, locate the `Status` on the bottom right of the side bar.